What is the Best Temperature to Set My Thermostat in Winter to Save Money?

 Additionally, studies have shown that this temperature strikes the right balance between warmth and coolness, satisfying the thermal preferences of most people.
 It's not too chilly that you find yourself reaching for multiple layers of clothing, and it's not so warm that you start feeling stuffy and uncomfortable.

-Knowing the best temperature to set thermostat in winter to save money won’t matter if your thermostat is placed haphazardly in your home.
+Knowing the best temperature to set the thermostat in winter to save money won’t matter if your thermostat is placed haphazardly in your home.
 To make the most of your efforts, position the thermostat on an interior wall, ideally near the center of your abode.
 This strategic location ensures that the thermostat accurately reflects the overall temperature of your living space.
 Moreover, take into account the high-traffic rooms, as these are the areas where you want the temperature to be most conducive to comfort.

 - Direct sunlight-exposed spots